 The agreements will expire on a country by country basis upon the expiration of the last patent covering the licensed product in each particular country or 15 years after the first commercial sale in such country, whichever is later.
 The agreements are also subject to earlier termination under various circumstances.
-The Company may terminate the agreements at any time upon 90 days notice, in connection with which the Company must pay a \$2.0 million termination fee, unless such termination occurs more than 12 months after the agreements were executed, but before INEX has completed the submission of its NDA to the FDA for the lead indication.
+The Company may terminate the agreements at any time upon 90 days notice, in connection with which the Company must pay a \$2.0 million termination fee.
+INEX has completed the submission of its NDA, therefore if Enzon terminates it must pay the \$2.0 million fee.
 In addition, if at any time the Company determines that it has no interest in commercializing the product in any country, then INEX may terminate the agreement with respect to such country.
 Either party may terminate the agreements upon a material breach and failure to cure by the other party.
 In addition, either party may terminate the agreements upon the other party's bankruptcy.
 Generally, the termination of the agreements with respect to a particular country shall terminate the Company's license with respect to Onco TCS, and preclude the Company from marketing the product, in that country.
 However, if the Company terminates the agreements because of INEX's breach or bankruptcy, INEX will be obligated to provide the Company a right of reference to INEX's regulatory dossiers and facilitate a transfer to the Company of the technology necessary to manufacture the product.
 In addition, after such termination, INEX will be obligated to exercise commercially reasonable efforts to ensure that the Company has a continuous supply of product until the Company, exercising commercially reasonable efforts, has secured an alternative source of supply.